BenWiederhake/tinyvm/instruction-set-architecture.md

 Halts the machine.
 There is no execution  The content of register 0 is considered to be the primary return value.
 Depending on the use case, other registers and/or memory may also be considered to be return value.

+Example: The instruction is `0b0001 0000 0010 1010`, and register 0 contains the value 0x0042.
+Then this instruction will halt the machine, and present the value 0x0042 as the main result.

 ### `0x102B`: CPUID

 `0b0001 0000 0010 1011`, type 3 (instruction carries no data)